This tutorial covers setting up the Android emulator on your host machine and creating .NET MAUI

 emulator directory.
 Edit the last line of the file so that the revision number

-The AVD Manager extension in VSCode allows you to create Android Virtual Devices (AVDs) based on the images that you have installed.
+The AVD Manager extension in VSCode allows you to create and manage Android Virtual Devices.

 Activate the AVD Manager panel by clicking the Android icon in the left-hand menu.